carliane101/carliane101.github.io/content/about-us.md

 draft: false
 ---

 **SeaJay Environmental LLC** is a small, woman-owned business based in Oakland, California with more than 30 years of experience in project management and policy support to the offshore energy sector and other blue tech industries.
-We specialize in managing multi-agency, complex, one-off, and/or controversial projects with hand-picked teams designed specifically for your projects.
-Our senior and principle-level team ensures the highest level of support and expert advice to meet critical deadlines.
+We specialize in managing multi-agency, complex, one-off, and/or controversial projects with hand-picked teams of senior and principal-level consultants.
+The team is designed specifically for your project, which ensures the highest level of support and expert advice to meet on-time deadlines under a cost competitive business structure.

 Core areas of work include: